codecypher/LearnAI/Level-0/nlp/nlp.md

 _Semantic similarity_ is a metric defined over a set of documents or terms where the idea of distance between items is based on the likeness of their meaning or semantic content.

-The most effective methodology is to use a powerful transformer to encode sentences, get their embeddings and then use cosine similarity to calculate their distance/similarity score.
+The most effective methodology is to use a powerful transformer to encode sentences, get their embeddings, and then use cosine similarity to calculate their distance/similarity score.

 Calculating the cosine distance between two embeddings gives us the similarity score which is widely used in information retrieval and text summarization such as extract top N most similar sentences from multiple documents.